 - John Martin Doran, a Mi’kmaq, on his experience of being taken from his family at age 3 and his adoption by white American Amish parents as part of the Sixties Scoop

-- An indigenous film series, followed by discussion led by the film-maker
+- An indigenous film series, followed by a discussion led by the film-maker

 - Michael and Ulla Muller (First members) on living in an indigenous community in Northern Ontario for a week